shellyannrose/shellyannProse/docs/index.md

 ### Visual Studio Code

 For the first time, I used VS Code to create content for the API service.
 This was also my first use of Markdown.
 I added the markdownlint plug-in to point out errors in the markup.
-I created Markdown files for
+Some of the topics I used Markdown to create include:

 * [Get started](https://shellyannrose.github.io/warm-welcome-home-swap-hosting/tutorials/tutorial-get-started.html)
 * [Tutorials](https://shellyannrose.github.io/warm-welcome-home-swap-hosting/tutorials/tutorial-add-new-guest.html)